Ada-C13/slack-cli-reflection/individual-reflection.md

 Based on the project requirements, when Grace enters "list channels,"
 1. What is the request being made in the program?
-    - Answer:
+    - Answer: When she runs list channels, the program runs a Get request to slack to get all the channels in that workspace, and then returns that information and slack.rb table prints the reponse.
 1. Who is the client?
-    - Answer:
+    - Answer: The client is my program.
 1. Who is the server?
-    - Answer:
+    - Answer: The server is slack api.

 ## Part 2: Optional Refactoring